dotnetway/dotnetway.github.io/_posts/2013-04-03-Remove credentials cached by windows for access to shared resources..markdown

 ---
-layout: post
 title:  "Remove credentials cached by windows for access to shared resources."
 date:   2013-04-03 15:25:31 +0100
+categories:
+  - Windows
+tags:
-categories: Windows Credentials
+  - Credentials
-comments: true
 ---

 Today I was connected to the NAS that I have at home for the first time since my new installation of Windows 8 so I have access to it through the file explorer